l3VGV/FFBDumyLoad/README.md

 ***

-this device can be used as simple ffb stick. it have 4 axis, 16 buttons
+this device can be used as simple ffb stick. it have 4 axis, 16 buttons(4*4 matrix)

 uc pins used